Last Updated on January 6th, 2020

 Your doctor will have other options for treating your skin condition, but none of these traditional alternatives really works all that well.
 So what can you do if you have an ongoing problem with sensitive, allergy-prone, broken out skin?

 One approach to dealing with allergies that trigger acne outbreaks on the skin is to incorporate a natural antihistamine, quercetin, into your diet.
-Quercetin is an antioxidant that is found in most fruits and vegetables but especially in their peels.
+Quercetin is an antioxidant found in most fruits and vegetables, especially in their peels.
 Apple peels, for example, contain about 10 times as much quercetin as unpeeled apples.
 Onion skin (not that you should start eating onion skin) contains far more quercetin than the edible onion beneath it.
 The reason quercetin is abundant in the outer layers of fruits and vegetables is that it protects them from sun and insect damage.

 Apples, onions, grapefruit juice, green tea, and red grapes are the most abundant sources of quercetin in most Western diets.
 A seldom-consumed vegetable called lovage, however, contains 40 times as much quercetin as apples, and capers contain even more.